How to protect your IP rights as a web3 Creator

 1. Understand your rights:

-Terms of Use or Terms and Conditions is a contract that specifies how others can use your work.
-For example, a customized terms and conditions document could outline that your work can only be used for a specific number of copies, for personal but not commercial use, for a limited time or in a specific geographic region.
+Terms of Use or Terms and Conditions serve as a contract that outlines how others can use your work.
+A customized document could specify that your work can only be used for a specific number of copies, for personal but not commercial use, for a limited time, or in a specific geographic region.
+This specificity removes ambiguity about the use of your intellectual property and can help you control how your work is used, ensuring that you receive appropriate royalties.

 Aspen gives creators the option to attach transferable, on-chain terms and conditions when they create their collection.
 Choose from a list of templates curated by industry leading legal experts or customise your own.
 These cover a wide variety of themes and have been carefully written by experts to match your business needs.
 Attaching terms means purchasers of the NFT are required to accept the terms prior to the NFT being transferred to their wallet.
 This provides Creators with a legal basis for protecting their work.